Granda Glover on Bragg's Island1991

 - David Blackwood, letter to West End Gallery, August 12, 1991.
 West End Gallery Archive.

 - David Blackwood, artist's statement for Notes from Bragg's Island triptych, Port Hope, October 1992.
-West End Gallery research files.
+West End Gallery Archive.

-- William Gough, David Blackwood: Master Printmaker (Toronto: Penumbra Press, 2001), describing resettlement and David Glover's response.
+- William Gough, David Blackwood: Master Printmaker (Toronto: McGraw-Hill Ryerson, 2001).

 Accessibility Description